Rosualdo is just an ordinary person with an extraordinary God, who wants to spread God’s words and love through writing articles and poems.

 Rosualdo Ponce (author) from Gawad Kalinga Village Ticad, Bantayan, Cebu, Philippines on October 06, 2021:

 Thank you, Misbah for taking the time to read my hub and for your nice comments.
 Anger should be overcome to avoid falling into sin and harmful things.

 Blessings to you also!!!

-Misbah Sheikh from The World of Poets on October 06, 2021:
+Misbah Sheikh from "a Serene Land" (This Existence Is an Illusion) on October 06, 2021:

 Rosualdo, I enjoyed reading your article.
 I believe, as humans we go through many emotions that at times we feel are unable to control.
 Anger is one of them and the strongest one too.
 Nice of you to discuss this matter in the light of religion.
 Thank you for sharing.